 The easiest way to use your American phone in Europe is to add an international data plan to your current mobile service—every major carrier lets you do this.
 Simply call them up or go online and they’ll gladly upgrade your account to work with European carriers they have service agreements with.
 In many cases, your phone will automatically connect without you needing to do anything.

 The major downside is extremely high costs and not great service—you often get slow speeds and limited data.
 For example, some of these data plans charge you $15 a day for 100MB of data at 3G or 2G speeds.
 Calls are still around $1/minute and texts can cost as much as $.25 per message.
 So yeah, it’s pretty terrible…

 I’ve listed out the international data plan details of the biggest US carriers:

 Using T-Mobile In Europe

 T-Mobile made headlines a few years ago when it started offering free and unlimited international data, text, and cheap international calls with most of its plans.
 This made T-Mobile a very popular choice for budget travelers.

 Customers with Magenta and Magenta MAX phone plans get unlimited texting and data in 210+ countries and up to 5GB of 4G LTE data (unlimited 2G speeds thereafter).
-5GB of data is plenty for web browsing, e-mail, social media, and occasional use of certain features like GPS/maps.
+5GB of data is a good amount for web browsing, e-mail, social media, and the occasional use of certain features like GPS/maps.
 But, if you’re going on a longer trip then you might eat up all your data before your travel is finished.

 If you need more data, you can add an International Pass to receive additional high-speed data:

 - International Pass: 512MB of high-speed data at up to LTE speeds and unlimited calling, to be used for up to 24 hours, for $5/day.

 - 5GB International Pass: 5GB of high-speed data at up to LTE speeds and unlimited calling, to be used for up to 10 days, for $35.

 - 15GB International Pass: 15GB of high-speed data at up to LTE speeds and unlimited calling, to be used for up to 30 days, for $50.